juliflorezm/backend-videos-api/README.md

 # Note

 If you want see listed all videos, you must add a label named General which was configured to show all videos you have added.

+Secondly trying to do the testing section I got an issue with the node modules folder, more exactly it said like "TextEncoder is not defined", so I tried to do some things to solve it but finnaly I could not find out what was happening.